Supply Chain Management

 Since 2019, a business strategy briefing has also been held in Japan every year to explain Casio’s procurement strategy and policies.
 In this way, Casio has set up opportunities to explain its Procurement Policies to major suppliers all over the world and is actively sharing and exchanging information to build close reciprocal relationships.

 Casio carries out the majority of its production outside Japan at Casio plants and manufacturing subcontractors (electronic manufacturing services).
 Every year, Casio holds briefings on its Procurement Policies in Southern China.
-In 2020 and 2021, however, the briefing was postponed due to the impact of the COVID-19 pandemic.
-While no decision has been made yet about a briefing in 2022, we are engaging in ongoing communication with suppliers.
+Since 2020, however, the briefing has been postponed due to the COVID-19 pandemic.
+While no decision has been made yet about a briefing in 2024, we are engaging in ongoing communication with suppliers.

 In fiscal 2008, Casio started conducting a questionnaire survey* of principal suppliers in Japan on CSR performance in order to confirm the status of CSR procurement.
 In fiscal 2010, the survey was expanded to include suppliers in China and Thailand.